-Significant increase in yield and yield parameters was observed.
-Among the treatments T2 – Brassinolide - 1.0 ppm spray recorded highest bulb yield of 9.58 t/ ha compared with control (8.44) followed by treatment T3 recorded grain yield of 9.13 t/ ha.
-Pooled analysis of onion bulb yield for the two years observed that foliar spray of BR - 1.0 ppm spray recorded higher bulb yield of 10.72 t/ ha compared to control (9.42 t/ ha).the yield increase was 12 %.
+Significant increase in yield and yield parameters was observed in plants due to application of growth regulators.
+Among the treatments T2 – Brassinolide - 1.0 ppm spray recorded with highest bulb yield of 9.58 t/ ha compared with control (8.44) followed by treatment T3 recorded grain yield of 9.13 t/ ha.
+From the Pooled analysis of onion bulb yield for the two years , it was observed that foliar spray of BR - 1.0 ppm spray recorded higher bulb yield of 10.72 t/ ha compared to control (9.42 t/ ha). tThe yield increase was 12 %.
 Followed by foliar spray of salicylic acid 100 ppm (T3) recorded onion bulb yield of 10.43 t/ha.(Table 3).
 Among the ameliorants tested in field experiment, foliar application of Brassinolide 1.00 ppm was applied at 30th and 40 DAP resulted in significant improvement in yield and quality components viz., bulb fresh weight, bulb diameter, bulb yield per hectare, TDMP and TSS followed by Salicylic acid 100 ppm compared to control.
 This results are in agreement with (Singh et al., 1995; Hye et al., 2002; Devi et al., 2018).

 Conclusion :

-The present study was carried out to study the effect of plant growth regulators and nutrient mixture on onion for increasing yield.
-The experiment was conducted at farmers field in perambalur and Horticultural College and Research Institute for Women.

-Plant growth regulators and nutrient mixtures were given as foliar spray on 30 th and 45th Days after planting.
-Various biometric observation was taken after every spray to assess the growth, physiology and biochemical changes in small onion and demining the best Plant growth Regulators and nutrient mixtures to be sprayed to enhance growth and yield on onion.

 Among the treatments highest bulb yield was recorded by foliar spray of Brassinolide 1ppm at 30 and 45th days after planting.
 The yield increase was 12 % compared to control followed by Salicylic acid 100ppm recorded the highest yield.

 Reference :